 MPR News is supported by Members.
 Gifts from individuals power everything you find here.
 Make a gift of any amount today to become a Member!

-To hear the full conversation with Qorsho Hassan, click play on the audio player above.
+Hear the full Future of Us conversation with Glomb using the audio player above.